Superior laryngeal artery

 In Depth: Organs

 The thyroid gland is located in the neck below the thyroid cartilage, or Adam’s apple.
 It is extremely important because every cell in the body depends on the hormones the thyroid produces to determine how quickly to convert calories and oxygen into energy.
 This process is known as metabolism.
+(Hormones are chemical substances that help control certain cells and organs.)
+Hormones from the thyroid gland affect various bodily processes, including growth and development, regulation of calcium levels, and heart and digestive functions.

 The thyroid makes and stores three important hormones:

-- Thyroxine (T3): The major hormone from the thyroid, it is essential for metabolism as well as normal growth and development.
+- Thyroxine (T3): The major hormone from the thyroid, it is essential for metabolism, as well as normal growth and development.

 - Calcitonin: It helps form bones and regulates calcium levels in the body.